 Do you have any resolutions in place for 2019?
 I have some pretty determined goals, both personal and for this space.
 On a personal level, I’d like to continue supporting cruelty-free brands where I can while also kicking the use of plastic in this house.
 I just bought some awesome silicone food storage bags and I’m *really* excited to put them to use.
 (Peace out, plastic baggies!)

 As for here on the blog, I want to turn to more cookbooks for inspiration and less Websites.
 I’ve already cracked the spines of my new cookbooks and have found some insight in Melissa Clark’s “Dinner: Changing the Game“.

 In her introduction, something resonated with me.
 She touches on the fact that when we go out for dinner these days, we often order several small plates and mix things up to get what we really want out of a meal.
 Yet at home, it’s ingrained in us to create dinners that comprise a protein, a veg, and a starch.
 All in their own separate corners of the plate.
 This obviously makes cooking dinner a chore because it completely ignores the evolution of our food culture.
 (We just don’t eat that way anymore!)
 As a result, many of us find ourselves stuck between what we believe we should eat and what we actually want to eat.

 This year, I want to help you (and myself!) cook the latter.

-And what better way to kick things off than with a simple sheet pan chicken dinner toppled over soft pillowy naan bread.
+And what better way to kick things off than with a simple sheet pan chicken dinner toppled over soft pillowy naan.